 She heard someone ringing their doorbell.

 Here, the word their is used in the possessive or genitive case.
-Thus, it is understood that their is the genitive form of the pronoun they.
+Thus, their is the genitive form of the pronoun they.

-In several instances, they and their are used in the same sentence as in
+In several instances, they and their appear in the same sentence as in

 They know their responsibilities.